 Through Topic lessons the children are encouraged to ask questions and use a number of primary and secondary sources of information to research.
 Children are given every opportunity possible to broaden their learning through links with other subjects including Science and Computing.

-- To encourage pupils to develop an appreciation and understanding of the past, evaluating a range of primary and secondary sources.
+- To encourage children to become historians developing an appreciation and understanding of the past, evaluating a range of primary and secondary sources.

-- To develop children’s curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
+- To encourage children to become geographers, developing their curiosity and fascination about the world and its people that will remain with them for the rest of their lives.

 - To show understanding of how the past influences the present and the ability to express well-balanced opinions, rooted in very good knowledge and understanding about current issues in society and the environment.

 - To link skills and vocabulary across subjects, terms and year groups so it is continually built on throughout their academic lives